+If you are need of tackle, there is a shop that can we can recommend.
 Recognizing that not all ladies are fisherwomen but that they do often accompany their men folk to the shop, the management of Capt.
-Marty's, 2 252-441-3132, 1800 MARTYS-9, fax 441-3841, www. captmartys.com does their level best to make them feel welcome.
+Marty's, a 252-441-3132, 1800 MARTYS-9, fax 441-3841, www. captmartys.com does their level best to make them feel welcome.
 They are in the Outer Banks Mall at 5151 South Croatan Highway, Milepost 141/2, Nags Head.
 There is a "ladies' corner" in the light and spacious 5,700-square-foot store, with fireplace, easy chairs, magazines and coffee.
 The range of fishing and hunting supplies is comprehensive and the staff is friendly and helpful.
 They will assist you in building a custom rod, give you hands-on instruction in bait rigging and, if you call ahead, custom-rig your offshore baits.
 What's more, if you catch a few keepers, Capt.
 Marty's has a rental freezer locker where you can keep your prizes fresh until your trip back home.